python-trio/trio-amqp/docs/api.rst

    :param str login_method:  AMQP auth method
    :param bool insist:       insist on connecting to a server
    :param AmqpProtocol protocol_factory: factory to use, if you need to subclass AmqpProtocol
-   :param EventLopp loop:    set the event loop to use

    :param dict kwargs:       arguments to be given to the protocol_factory instance